WQMA

-WQMA was a broadcast radio station licensed to Marks, Mississippi.
+WQMA (defunct) was a broadcast radio station licensed to Marks, Mississippi.
 The station was owned by Jason Konarz with an oldies format on 1520 kHz.
 Its F.C.C. license was cancelled May 31, 2006.
 WQMA had operated under Special Temporary Authority from the F.C.C., but it was denied August 20, 2010.
 The station exhausted its appeal options, and its application for license renewal was dismissed by the FCC on May 20, 2015.